Have you lost count of the number of shoes you have? Are there some that you’ve never even worn?

 If you can’t see them, you generally don’t wear them” is a good rule of thumb to remember.
 Source

-The two most popular ways to label shoes are:
+The 2 most popular ways to label shoes are:

 - Use a label maker to print out individual labels for individual shoe boxes, pockets, shelves, etc. Your labels might read something like, “Summer – white sandals with yellow flower” or “Year Round – Nike sneakers with blue trim”